And I was going to talk about a New York Times story from yesterday about how upward mobility can harm you.

 Back and forth and back and forth and back and forth all day long.

-Sort of like a tic tac toe board, but not quite.
+Sort of like a tic-tac-toe board, but not quite.

-Well, they've made Xs it in in our sky.
+Well, they've made X's in our sky.

-We can see it coming straight, looks like from the ground up from north Why would they do this in a way that you could notice it?
+Why would they do this in a way that you could notice it?

 Most people don't even notice.

-I I talk to people and they've never even heard it.
+I talk to people and they've never even heard it.

-And Well they're not looking up like you are.
+Well, they're not looking up like you are.

 Exactly.

-And I I I've been doing everything I think, you know, I've been praying about this for so long because I've been trying to not, you know, burden people with it because it is very burdensome.
+I think, you know, I've been praying about this for so long because I've been trying to not, you know, burden people with it because it is very burdensome.

-However, I I want to wake people up so that they'll, you know, join me and demanding answers from our government.
+However, I want to wake people up so that they'll, you know, join me and demanding answers from our government.

 Wait a minute.

-You're telling me that during the shutdown?
+Did you tell me that during the shutdown?

-They were doing the those chemtrails were being done all during the shutdown.
+They were doing the, those chemtrails were being done all during the shutdown.

 How can that be?